By

 Notwithstanding some earlier controversy, the child medium/Kumari cult in Nepal is alive and

-receiving tika (the red paste mark on the forehead of a devotee) from one of
+and receiving tika (the red paste mark on the forehead of a devotee) from one

 is seen as the personification of several of the valley goddess including Taleju, Vajrayogini Guhyeshvari and others.
 All three cities in Nepal,